Deng Xiaoping: Activism in Shanghai and Wuhan

 After leaving the army of Feng Yuxiang in the northwest, Deng ended up in the city of Wuhan, where the Communists at that time had their headquarters.
 At that time, he began using the nickname "Xiaoping" and occupied prominent positions in the party apparatus.
 He participated in the historic emergency session on 7 August 1927 in which, by Soviet instruction, the Party dismissed its founder Chen Duxiu, and Qu Qiubai became the general secretary.
 In Wuhan, Deng first established contact with Mao Zedong, who was then little valued by militant pro-Soviet leaders of the party.

 Between 1927 and 1929, Deng lived in Shanghai, where he helped organize protests that would be harshly persecuted by the Kuomintang authorities.
 The death of many Communist militants in those years led to a decrease in the number of members of the Communist Party, which enabled Deng to quickly move up the ranks.

-During this stage in Shanghai, Deng married a woman he met in Moscow, Zhang Xiyuan.
+Deng married Zhang Xiyuan, who died in 1930 during childbirth.
+The couple's daughter also died during her birth.

 Military campaign in Guangxi

-Beginning in 1929, he participated in the military struggle against the Kuomintang in Guangxi.
-The superiority of the forces of Chiang Kai-shek caused a huge number of casualties in the Communist ranks.
-The confrontational strategy of the Chinese Communist Party (CCP) leadership was a failure that killed many militants against a stronger opponent.
-The response to this defeat catalyzed one of the most confusing episodes in the biography of Deng: in March 1931, he left the Communist Army seventh battalion to appear sometime later in Shanghai.

-His official biography states that Deng had been charged by his superiors with deserting from the battle zone before fleeing to Shanghai, where there were leaders of the underground Communist Party.
-Although he was not punished in Shanghai, this episode in his biography remains unclear and would be used against him to question his devotion to the Communist Party during the Cultural Revolution era.
+From 1929 to 1931, Deng served as the chief representative of the Central Committee in Guangxi, where he helped lead the Baise and Longzhou Uprisings.
+Both at the time and later, Deng Xiaoping's leadership during the rebellion has come under serious criticism.
+He followed the "Li Lisan Line" that called for aggressive attacks on cities.
+In practice, this meant that the rural soviet in Guangxi was abandoned and that the Seventh Red Army under Deng's political leadership fought and lost several bloody battles.
+Eventually, Deng and the other Communist leaders in Guangxi decided to retreat to Jiangxi to join Mao Zedong.
+However, after a costly march across rough terrain, Deng left the army leaderless without prior authorization to do so.
+A Central Committee post-mortem in 1931 singled out Deng's behavior as an example of "rightist opportunism and a rich peasant line".
+In 1945, several former commanders of the Seventh Red Army spoke out against Deng for his actions during the uprising, although Mao Zedong protected Deng from any serious repercussions.
+During the Cultural Revolution, Red Guards learned about the events of the Baise Uprising and accused Deng of desertion.
+Deng admitted that leaving the army was one of the "worst mistakes of [his] life" and that "although this action was allowed by the party, it was politically horribly wrong."
+Modern historians and biographers tend to agree.
+Uli Franz calls leaving the army a "serious error".
+Benjamin Yang calls it a "tragic failure and dark period in [Deng's] political life."
+On the other hand, Diana Lary places blame for the disaster more broadly on the "ineptitude" of both the local leaders and the CCP Central Committee.